heisenbergcorleone/ComNmon/README.md

 # nmon_charts
 This project aims at displaying nmon server charts comparatively.
-The current branch with all the files and latest commit is develop_2.
+The current branch with all the files and latest commit is multi_window.

 To achieve the aim, two comparison method are adopted:
 1. Diplaying the charts separately in a single window (status: work in progress!):